The emergence of inherently 9-dimensional one-loop effective action from T-duality: Chern-Simons term at order

 We now map the five-dimensional one-loop type IIB theory \reef{SR2} to the couplings in the five-dimensional heterotic theory using the following map: \beqa &&\bH^{abc}\rightarrow\frac{e^{-\Phi}}{2!}\epsilon_5^{abcde}W_{de}\,,\,V^{ab}\rightarrow-\frac{e^{-3\Phi}}{3!}\epsilon_5^{abcde}\bH_{cde}\,,\,W_{ab}\rightarrow V_{ab}\,,\nn\\&&G_{ab}\rightarrow e^{-2\Phi}G_{ab}\,,\,\vp\rightarrow 2\Phi\,,\,\Omega_{abc}\,\rightarrow\,\bar{\Omega}_{abc},\labell{map} \eeqa where the fields on the right-hand sides are those of the dual theory.
 Note that the radius field \(\vp\) in type IIB maps to the dilaton in the heterotic theory.
 Under the above transformation, the five-dimensional action \reef{SR2} transforms into the following dual action: \beqa S^{\rm dual}_{5D}&=&-\frac{2}{\kappa^2}\frac{\pi^5\alpha'^3}{6}\int d^{5}x\sqrt{-G^5}\,e^{-2\Phi}\Big[ 48 \bH^{abc} \bar{\Omega}_{abc} -12 V_{a}{}^{c} V^{ab} V_{b}{}^{d} W_{cd} - 6 V_{ab} V^{ab} V^{cd} W_{cd} \nn\\&&+ 24 R_{abcd} V^{ab} W^{cd} - 48 \bH_{bcd} V_{a}{}^{b} V^{cd} \nabla^{a}\Phi - 96 W^{bc} \nabla^{a}\Phi \nabla_{c}V_{ab} + 96 V^{ab} W_{a}{}^{c} \nabla_{c}\nabla_{b}\Phi \nn\\&&+ 24 \bH_{bcd} V^{ab} \nabla^{d}V_{a}{}^{c}\Big].\labell{SR21} \eeqa Note that the overall dilaton factor \(e^{-2\Phi}\) indicates the dual action is at the sphere level.
 Note also that the above action is linear in the field strengths \(\bar{H}\) and \(W\), so it should correspond to couplings in the heterotic theory that are linear in the NS-NS antisymmetric tensor field strength.

 Using the fact that under the five-dimensional duality between type IIB and heterotic theory, the NS5-brane of heterotic theory wrapped on \(T^5\) with volume \(V\) transforms into the fundamental string of type IIB theory wrapped on the circle, the equality of their masses yields the following relation when the volume of the circle is \(2\pi\): \beqa \frac{2\pi V}{(2\pi\sqrt{\alpha'})^6 g_s^2} = \frac{2\pi}{2\pi\alpha'}.\labell{NS5F} \eeqa Using this relation, one finds that \reef{SR21} produces exactly the reduction of the Chern-Simons term \(H^{\mu\nu\alpha}\Omega_{\mu\nu\alpha}\) in the heterotic theory on \(T^5\).
 This holds when the metric and \(B\)-field have a non-zero vector component along one circle of fixed radius, and after applying an appropriate two-derivative field redefinition.
 This calculation closely follows that of \cite{Garousi:2025dil}, which demonstrated that the K3 reduction of analogous ten-dimensional type IIA couplings yields the reduction of the Chern-Simons term \(H^{\mu\nu\alpha}\Omega_{\mu\nu\alpha}\) in the heterotic theory on \(T^4\).
+The duality between IIA theory on K3 and heterotic theory on \(T^4\) has also been studied at the four-derivative order in \cite{Liu:2013dna}.
+Additionally, the supersymmetrization of the four-derivative couplings and their consistency between type II and heterotic string theories are examined in \cite{Chang:2022urm}.

 It is well-known that the four-derivative NS-NS couplings in the heterotic theory do not receive higher-genus corrections \cite{Ellis:1987dc,Ellis:1989fi}.
 Then the map \reef{map}, in which the radius maps to the dilaton, indicates that the radius dependence in \reef{SR2} is exact.
 Hence, the radius dependence in the 9-dimensional action \reef{reduce2} is also exact, which is consistent with the conclusion reached from S-duality in subsection 2.3.1.